stimm-ai/stimm/docs/developer/data-flow.md

 The transcribed text is sent to the `ChatbotService`, which may query **Qdrant** for context (RAG) before sending the prompt to the **LLM**.

 - **RAG**: If the agent has a RAG configuration, the system retrieves relevant documents from the vector database and injects them into the prompt.
 - **LLM**: The enriched prompt is sent to the configured LLM provider (Groq, Mistral, etc.).
-The LLM generates a text response, which is streamed back token‑by‑token.
+The LLM generates a text response, which is streamed back token-by-token.

-### 7. Text‑to‑Speech (TTS)
+### 7. Text-to-Speech (TTS)

 The LLM's response is streamed to the `TTSService` which converts text to audio.